 The wine produced from Mataro’s small, sweet, thick-skinned berries tend to be deeply coloured, rich in spice, high in alcohol and tannin, gamey when young and full of fruit.

 Ripeness levels are critical to producing Mataro with this rich level of fruit & spice.
 Careful selection of French oak enhances the fruit characters and structure of this wine.

 Enjoy with: Honest foods of the earth; slow-roast lamb, game with wild mushrooms & thyme or roasted 5-spice duck.

-A fresh and exciting representation of Mataro.
-The opening bouquet hints of blueberries and jubes.
-A touch of savoury with sophistication sees a playful and seamless wine coat the palate with joy.
-Subtle oak integration over a brief eight months adds fine tannins to the finish.
+A rich and wild representation of Mataro.
+The opening bouquet hints of blueberries and aniseed.
+A touch of savory with sophistication sees this playful and seamless wine coat the palate with joy.
+Subtle oak integration over a brief eight months adds gritty varietal tannins to the finish.